What FMDV serotypes must be in the vaccine?

 The Competition covers Burundi, Ethiopia, Kenya, Rwanda, Tanzania, and Uganda.
-Vaccine manufacturers must achieve full registration for their vaccine in at least two of these countries to be eligible for the Competition.
+Vaccine manufacturers must achieve full registration for their vaccine in at least one of these countries to be eligible for the Competition.

 When was the start date of the Competition?